enoren5/Jose_Portilla_Pierian_Data_Udemy_course/my_site/README.md

 #### <center>Notes to self for personal reference</center>

 ## MISSING IN ACTION:
-Sections (to be reviewed):
+Sections (to be re watched and to take notes):
 - 8
 - 9
 - 10
 - Filters: Lecture 63

 ## Section 10: Lecture 60: Variables
 With this global variable declared inside views.py: